 The scheme is run by local authorities in England, Northern Ireland and Wales and applies to restaurants, pubs, cafes, takeaways, hotels, supermarkets and other food shops.

-Whether you're eating out or ordering in you can check the the food hygiene rating here
+Whether you're eating out or ordering in you can view the food hygiene rating for any food business in Broadland on the food hygiene rating website

 Or look for the green and black sticker in the window:

 During an inspection the Food Safety Team will consider:

 - how hygienically the food is handled - how it is prepared, cooked, re-heated, cooled and stored

 - the condition of the structure of the buildings - the cleanliness, layout, lighting, ventilation and other facilities

 - how the business manages and records what it does to make sure food is safe

 Each of these 3 elements is essential for making sure food safety requirements are met and the food served or sold to you is safe to eat.
 At the end of the inspection, the business is given one of the six ratings from 0-5: